AWegnerGitHub/awegnergithub.github.io-source/content/2015_10_10_how-not-to-recruit-me.md

 It has the following good elements:

- - Who the recruiter is are
+ - Who the recruiter is
  - Position they are recruiting for
  - A company name